[UPDATED AUGUST 2023]

 There’s an endless stream of strangers ringing at the door, rattling skeletons and creepy decorations dangling from the ceiling, and their favourite humans have apparently been bewitched and turned into terrifying ghosts and monsters.

-Not to mention all those candles burning perilously close to furry tails and potentially poisonous chocolates scattered about the place.
+Not to mention the risk of candles burning perilously close to furry tails and potentially poisonous chocolates scattered about the place.
+On that note, switch tealights for LED lights.

 How your dog feels at Halloween